CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 ### Suggested Tools for Better Management

 To implement these practices effectively, using the right tools is crucial.
-Modern Capacitor apps benefit from tools like CodePushGo, which simplifies changelog management with features such as:
+Modern React Native apps benefit from tools like CodePushGo, which simplifies changelog management with features such as:

 -   **Automated Version Control**: Seamlessly track and document updates using CI/CD pipelines.
 -   **Real-Time Analytics**: Keep tabs on update performance and user adoption rates.